posit-conf-2023/dataviz-ggplot2/README.md

 * Asap: (fonts.google.com/specimen/Asap)[https://fonts.google.com/specimen/Asap]
 * Hepta Slab: (fonts.google.com/specimen/Hepta+Slab)[https://fonts.google.com/specimen/Hepta+Slab]

-You can download all typefaces as a single zip file here.
+You can download all typefaces as a single zip file [here]().

 ### For Mac OS Users

-If you want to save your visualization to PDF, please make sure that XQuartz (xquartz.org) is installed which is needed to use the cairo pdf device.
+If you want to save your visualization to PDF, please make sure that [XQuartz](https://xquartz.org) is installed which is needed to use the cairo pdf device.

 ### Course Communication